Quote

 Seraphic Adorers of the Child Jesus's cover photo"Kindness and good nature unite men more effectually and with greater strength than any agreements whatsoever, since thereby the engagements of men's hearts become stronger than the bond and obligation of words." -St. Thomas More

-Seraphic Adorers of the Child Jesus's cover photoIt's that time of year to begin planting!!!
+Photos from Seraphic Adorers of the Child Jesus's post

 People ask us, "Why do you have such devotion to the Child Jesus?”
 Well...
 Devotion to the Child Jesus is rooted in the mystery of the Incarnation—the eternal Son of God became a true human child for our salvation.
 By contemplating the Infant Jesus, we are drawn into the profound humility, love, and tenderness of God, who chose to come into the world not as a powerful ruler, but as a helpless baby.